requireiot/MyVoiceBox/README.md

 I found it really helpful to be able to listen to the audio signal picked up by the microphone and sent to the speech recognition engine.
 There are two features, which can be enabled via the web interface:
 - record the audio signal while a command is being spoken, and save it to a WAV file on an external server
-- record the audio signal while a command is being spoken, and replay it through teh speaker immediately afterwards
+- record the audio signal while a command is being spoken, and replay it through the speaker immediately afterwards

-These help to address issues like: is there too much echo from the room? is the signal contamiated with electrical noise?
+These help to address issues like: is there too much echo from the room? is the signal contaminated with electrical noise?

+### How Rhasspy communicates with satellites

+The MyVoiceBox device simulates a Rhasspy satellite to the extent necessary for working with my OpenHAB installation, so I had to do a bit of reseearch on how Rhasspy communicates with its satellites.

+To create audio output on the satellite, Rhasspy publishes am MQTT message to `hermes/audioServer/<siteId>/playBytes/<sessionId>`.
+A message to my satellite named `esp32s3-56BCF4` would go to a topic like `hermes/audioServer/esp32s3-56BCF4/playBytes/226f9057-1360-4927-a786-8fcf8d6a997b`.
+The payload of the message is the complete WAV file to be played.

+When the satellite has finished playing back the WAV file, it will publish a message to `hermes/audioServer/<siteId>/playFinished`.
+The payload is a JSON formatted string that contains the sessionId from the previous message.
+So my satellite would respond to the example message above with a payload of `{"id": "226f9057-1360-4927-a786-8fcf8d6a997b", "sessionId": "226f9057-1360-4927-a786-8fcf8d6a997b"}`.

 ## Alternatives

-Possible alternatives to this project, with similar objectives and features are
+I am aware of the following possible alternatives to my project, with similar objectives and features:

-* a **Raspberry Pi based Rhasspy satellite**, as described in my [blog post](https://requireiot.com/rhasspy-satellite-with-raspberry-pi/).
+* a **Raspberry Pi based Rhasspy satellite**, as described [here](https://requireiot.com/rhasspy-satellite-with-raspberry-pi/).
 It works, but requires more power, and audio is streamed over WiFi for speech recognition at a central in-home server.
-* the **[ESP32 Rhasspy Satellite](https://github.com/Romkabouter/ESP32-Rhasspy-Satellite)** project, .
-It uses a "regular" ESP32, I built one, see my [blog post](https://requireiot.com/basic-satellite/).
+* the **[ESP32 Rhasspy Satellite](https://github.com/Romkabouter/ESP32-Rhasspy-Satellite)** project.
+It uses a "regular" ESP32.
+I built one, see my [blog post](https://requireiot.com/basic-satellite/).
 I used it for output only, because for voice recognition, it requires constant streaming of the audio signal to a central server.
 Even the wakeword detection is done on the server.
 * the **[Willow](https://heywillow.io/)** project, which also runs on an ESP32-S3 and can use the speech recognition library provided by Espressif.
 It is a sophisticated open-source project, but its focus appears to be on working with a central in-home server, which they call the "inference server".
 Also, it doesn't have voice output, as far as I can tell.
 The required hardware is from a small list of devices sold by Espressif, which they call "cheap" at $50 ... still more than the ~ €20 hardware cost of MyVoiceBox.

 ## References